SkiFire13/master-thesis-presentation/presentation.typ

   - If the solution is $(y, x)$ then $s tack.r.double phi <=> s in x$ ]

-// We will solve systems of fixpoint equations by characterizing their solutions.
-In particular we consider a basis, that is a subset of the lattice through which we can express all the other elements by means of join.
-For example in the mu-calculus case we can express any subset of the set of states as join of singleton sets.
-Then we characterize the solution by whether an element of the basis is under it, for example with the mu-calculus this would mean deciding whether a singleton set is included in the solution, that is whether a specific state satisfies the formula, which was our actual goal.
-// We decide this characterization by using a powerset game, that is a particular parity game.
-Parity games are games played on a directed graph where
 #new-section[Game characterization]
 #slide[
   - Given basis $B_L$, determine whether $b sub x_i$ for $b in B_L$